fbpx

 Third Stage

 Traditionally, the third stage of psychosis has been considered recovery.
-However, this stage can be further broken down into three stages itself to better understand what an individual is going through and how they perceive themselves and the world following an episode involving a psychotic disorder.
+However, this stage can be further broken down into three stages to better understand what an individual is going through and how they perceive themselves and the world following an episode involving a psychotic disorder.

 The individual may struggle to cope with their own feelings about what happened as well as the way that the society around them views psychosis and the reaction of friends and family.